A guide to birdwatching

 Pick up your compass and turn your compass bezel anticlockwise to ADD the magnetic variation.

 Many compasses have a smaller scale inside the compass housing to make this easier, or use the outer scale.
 Most compasses only show a marker for every 2 degrees.

 With such a small variation for GB you can often ignore it, but it can become critical in some parts of the world or in featureless areas.

 Now put the map away.
 Be careful you don't move the compass bezel.

 Hold the compass flat and near your body, with the big 'direction of travel' arrow pointing straight ahead.
-Turn yourself and the compass around slowly until the red end of the needle lines up with the orienting arrow.
+Turn yourself and the compass around slowly until the red end of the needle lines up with the orienting arrow, as in the picture.

 The direction of travel arrow should still point straight ahead - that's the way you are going, towards B.